suzumakes/ReplaceIT/README.md

 There are a million reasons NOT to use Regex to parse HTML.

+However, using Regex on _predicatble_ HTML is totally fine, and it oculd be your best option.

-Word-Filtered HTML is a different story.
-If you have to parse this garbage you probably don't have a lot of other options.
-These scripts help immensely.
+Even moreso, Word-Filtered HTML is a different story entirely.
+If you have to parse this garbage, these scripts will help immensely.

 First, prepare your document correctly.
 Save your Word document as "Web Page, Filtered (\*.htm;\*.html)".